 The rehabilitation provision generally arises when the environmental disturbance is subject to government laws and regulations.
 When the liability is recognized, the present value of the estimated cost is capitalized by increasing the carrying amount of the related mining assets.
 Over time, the discounted liability is increased for the changes in present value based on current market discount rates and liability specific risks.
 Additional environmental disturbances or changes in rehabilitation costs will be recognized as additions to the corresponding assets and rehabilitation liability in the year in which they occur.

-The Company had no rehabilitation provision at June 30, 2018 and March 31, 2018.
+The Company did not have a rehabilitation provision at September 30, 2018 or March 31, 2018.

 Other provisions